For many rural and independent hospitals, the arrival of COVID-19 means the situation has gone from bad to worse.

 How Shared Services Works

 With our data science and population health expertise, Geneia brings hospitals and health systems outreach and patient navigation services powered by our Theon® analytics and insights.
-The shared services model means our team of population health engagement specialists deliver services to a number of hospitals so clients benefit from economies of scale.
+The shared services model means external teams of population health engagement specialists can deliver targeted services to a number of hospitals so clients benefit from economies of scale.

 Geneia’s analytics-enabled services drive revenue optimization and patient engagement: